Dedicated, Compassionate, and Talented!

 Steve has been crazy for animals ever since he can remember - rescuing turtles in the road, squirrels who have fallen from trees, so it was no surprise when he answered the call from an acquaintance to bring a "mini-pig" into his and Derek's very small home in Georgetown.

-Steve brings his incredible social media skills and love of all animals to Happily Ever Esther as the co-founder and member of the Board of Directors.
+Steve brings his incredible social media skills and love of all animals to Happily Ever Esther as the co-founder of HEEFS.
 He is a loud and proud speaker for animal welfare around the world.

 Derek Walter, Co-Founder and Executive Director